LD1878/jurospain1/contact.md

 </p>

 <p class="small">
-    *For best results, we recommend **embedding the Calendly widget here** instead of just linking out.
+    *For best results, we recommend embedding the Calendly widget here instead of just linking out.
 </p>

 ---

-## 📧 Send a Message
+<h2>📧 Send a Message</h2>

 <p>Email us directly with your goals, preferred timeline, and which services you're interested in:</p>
 <p>